 People who ask this question might be looking for a more sophisticated answer because the subject is more complex than what it seems to be on the surface.
-Of Bitcoin’s 21 million coins, not all are minted and from those that are minted not all are in circulation for various reasons.
+Of the 21 million coins, not all are minted and from those that are minted not all are in circulation for various reasons.

 While there will only be 21 million coins in the Bitcoin network – unless an unlikely radical change is made, a weird fractional banking scheme is introduced, or an exploit that no one has seen thus far is discovered – not all of those coins are in circulation.

 Fun Fact: The 21 million mark is an approximation.
 Due to the reward system, and the fact that Bitcoin is only divisible up to the 8th decimal place, the maximum amount of Bitcoins that can ever exist theoretically, is 20,999,999.9769.

-Understanding the nature of block rewards and how these decline through time, will allow us to see that the majority of Bitcoins available were mined by the time the first block reward reduction was completed.
+Understanding the nature of block rewards and how these decline through time, thanks to Bitcoin halving, will allow us to see that the majority of BTC available were mined by the time the first block reward reduction was completed.
 After the first 210,000 blocks were mined, there were 11 million Bitcoins in circulation out of a total of 21 million.

 Many people in the space believe that Satoshi Nakamoto is dead or that Satoshi is really a group of people and one of them is dead, so the coins Satoshi accumulated are stored in a multi-sig wallet from which they cannot move.
 Should we count those coins towards Bitcoin’s money supply or should we discount them just like we discount “lost” coins?
 The answer to that question, is an unequivocal “we don’t know”.

-In practice, the short answer doesn’t allow us to assess what our situation vis-à-vis Bitcoin’s money supply is, properly.
-Furthermore, if we consider the money supply, then the answer should be that we don’t know exactly how many Bitcoins there are, but we can say 2 things for certain: 1.
+In practice, the short answer doesn’t allow us to assess what our situation vis-à-vis Bitcoin’s money supply is properly.
+Furthermore, if we consider the money supply, then the answer should be that we don’t know exactly how many there are, but we can say 2 things for certain: 1.